vadim-za/vvm/docs/environment.md

 ### Port 1: Console output

 Byte values written to this port are sent to the console output (stdout).
+The standard environment will attempt to support ANSI escape sequences.

 ### Port 2: Keyboard control